EinsteinToolkit/www.cactuscode.org/documentation/tutorials/cactustutorialtg2009/index.md

     file](http://svn.cct.lsu.edu/repos/cactus/tutorials/introduction/examples/Cactus/misc/WaveToy.par)
     and [PBS job submission
     script](http://svn.cct.lsu.edu/repos/cactus/tutorials/introduction/examples/Cactus/misc/queenbee.qsub)
-    in your \$HOME/misc directory.
+    in your $HOME/misc directory.
 -   Submit your job: `qsub ~/misc/queenbee.qsub `
 -   Now you can monitor your job status using the **qstat** command.
     [Here](http://www.teragrid.org/userinfo/jobs/pbs.php) you can find
     more information about **qstat** and other PBS tools.
 -   The output data that your simulation is producing is located in
-    \$HOME/simulations/WaveToy.
+    $HOME/simulations/WaveToy.
 You can examine it while the job is running.
 -   (optional) Once the job has started, it announces itself on [twitter.com](http://twitter.com/numrel), where it prints a temporary link to the simulation webpage.
 Follow the link to see various simulation parameters and control options.
--   (optional) In order to examine standard output or standard error while the job is running, you will need to ssh to the job\'s root node and check its temporary files in **/var/spool/torque/spool:**
+-   (optional) In order to examine standard output or standard error while the job is running, you will need to ssh to the job's root node and check its temporary files in **/var/spool/torque/spool:**
     ` qstat -u <USER>                         # lists all jobs for a user <USER> qstat -f <JOB-NUMBER> | grep exec_host;  # gives you first line in the list of nodes  ssh <ROOT-NODE> -x less /var/spool/torque/spool/<JOB-NUMBER>.qb2.OU  # standard output of your job ssh <ROOT-NODE> -x less /var/spool/torque/spool/<JOB-NUMBER>.qb2.ER  # standard error   `
 -   You can delete (abort) your job using **qdel** command.